 The random minimal network analysis can also be used to generate a random subset of reactions from the model that will still allow the model to maintain an objective function flux above a user-defined threshold.
 This function works on the same principle as the gene deletions but instead of removing individual genes, reactions will be removed.
-To run random minimal network analysis on the model use the randomsparse command with the --type=reaction option.
+To run random minimal network analysis on the model use the randomsparse command with the --type=reactions option.
 The last parameter for the command is a percentage of the maximum objective flux that will be used as the threshold for the simulation.

 '''

-(psamm-env) $ psamm-model randomsparse --type=reaction 95%
+(psamm-env) $ psamm-model randomsparse --type=reactions 95%

+...

+FRUKIN 1

+...

+MANNI1PDEH 0

+MANNI1PPHOS 1

+MANNIDEH 1

+MANNIPTS 1

+...

 '''